 Sometimes when a teenager is feeling uncomfortable about their bodies, they act out in teenage rebellion.
 Create a safe space for them to share their challenges.
 Seize every opportunity to help them process their feelings and what conclusions they may be drawing.

-4. Increase your child’s awareness about idealized body image stereotypes.
+4. Increase your child’s awareness of idealized body image stereotypes.

 Besides providing your kid with a positive example of a healthy lifestyle and body positivity, you can also point out that the ideal images she might see on the web or in advertisements are not real.
 There is a huge amount of documentary material available on how advertising models are airbrushed and edited using computer software or camera tricks to make them look thinner.
 Watch the documentaries together and discuss them.
 Also, you can talk to your child about the different types of physical beauty.
 Help your teenage girl to realize her own body’s fine qualities.